anilhelvaci/vaults-liquidation-bot/README.md

 A window to a file named `liquidate-logs.txt` should pop up showing logs after `liquidate.sh` is invoked.

 ## Analyze what happened
-When you kill the process running liquidation bot, there two files guaranteed to be created.
+When you kill the process running the liquidation bot, there are two files guaranteed to be created.
 Namely;
 * `liquidate-logs.txt`: Contains the full logs of the process.
 Mostly for debugging.
 * `bids-{timestamp}.log.json`: Contains the history of the bids.